Mina (Italian singer): Legacy

 Mina has scored 77 albums and 71 singles on the Italian charts.
 She is the only artist to land an album at the top of the Italian charts in each of the six decades from the start of record keeping in 1965.
-She released an album every year during 1958–2003, and continues to release new albums and singles.
+She released an album every year from 1958 to 2003, and continues to release new albums and singles.

 President Carlo Azeglio Ciampi presented her with the Second Class of the Italian Order of Merit on 1 June 2001.

 British singer Dusty Springfield referenced Mina in performance.

 A number of Mina's songs were turned into hits by singers in other languages: